Manufacturing

 Top tasks transforming:

-• Repair execution (hands-on skills essential)
+• Repair execution (hands-on skills essential, AR-guided procedures for complex repairs)

 Process Engineer